rakshith-7/Spotify-ETL/README.md

 └── README.md               # Project documentation (this file)

 🚀 Setup & Usage
+1️⃣ Create a Spotify Developer Account
+Once the app is created, Spotify provides API credentials:

+Client ID → Unique identifier for the application.
+Client Secret → Used for secure authentication.
+Redirect URI → The URL where Spotify redirects after user authentication.

+Store this for usage in etl_script.py file

 2️⃣ Set Up Virtual Environment (Why spotenv?)
 Why use spotenv?
 The spotenv virtual environment ensures that all dependencies specific to this project are installed in an isolated environment.